When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 The Great American Baseball Card Flipping, Trading and Bubble Gum Book

-On the Open Road in Search of Baseball's Afterlife
+The Wax Pack:Â On the Open Road in Search of Baseball’s Afterlife

 The Card: Collectors, Con Men, and the True Story of History's Most Desired Baseball Card

-A story about the infamous 'Wayne Gretzky' T206 Wagner card and how this one specific example became embroiled in one of the sketchiest paths to wealth known to the hobby.
-Michael O'Keefe and Teri Thompson do a fantastic job in telling the backstory of the Gretzky Wagner and how each successive transaction became one other connection in what turned out to be a massive cover-up in more ways than one.
-This is a great book and I read this literally in two days.
+It is a story about the infamous ‘Wayne Gretzky’ T206 Wagner card and how this specific example became embroiled in one of the sketchiest paths to wealth known to the hobby. Â Michael O’Keefe and Teri Thompson do a fantastic job in telling the backstory of the Gretzky Wagner and how each successive transaction became one other connection in what turned out to be a massive cover-up in more ways than one.
+This is a great book, and I read it literally in two days.

 Card Sharks - How Upper Deck Turned a Child's Hobby into a High-Stakes, Billion-Dollar Business